 vii) presenting in poster form the final results of individual research.

-Normally, a student will be assigned a faculty member at Umbra as his/her Research Project advisor.
-However, depending on the topic under development, the student may also work closely with an Italian scholar based in Perugia (either at the University of Perugia or at an independent research institution or foundation).
-Students may also select a faculty member from their home institution to act as their Research Project advisor, gaining approval from that advisor for the particular research topic and arranging correspondence with the advisor prior to participation in the program.
+Normally, a student will be assigned an Umbra faculty member as his/her Research Project Advisor.
+However, depending on the topic, the student may also work closely with an Italian scholar based in Perugia (either at the University of Perugia or at an independent research institution or foundation).
+Students may also select a faculty member from their home institution to act as their advisor for the particular research topic and arranging correspondence prior to participation in the program.

-At the end of the semester, the student will submit his/her final written research report (normally 30 to 40 pages long) for evaluation by his/her Research Project advisor.
-The student will also participate along with other research and independent study students in a poster presentation event, highlighting the final results of the various projects undertaken during the semester.
+At the end of the semester, the student will submit his/her final written research report (average of 30-40 pages) for evaluation by his/her Research Project Advisor.
+The student will also participate along with other research and independent study students in a presentation event, highlighting the final results of the various projects undertaken during the semester.